sumairrathore/Project_4/README.md

 ├── app.py
 └── README.md
 ```

-- `app.py`: This is the main Python file that contains the Flask application.
-It defines the routes and handles the logic for loading CSV data into the database and rendering the web pages.
-This file contains the Flask application code.
-It defines routes for the homepage ("/") and the "/data" endpoint, which returns JSON data for a specific table.
-The code uses SQLAlchemy to connect to the SQLite database and execute queries.
+- `app.py`: This is the main Flask application file.
+It contains the route definitions and functions to handle HTTP requests.
+It also includes a function `load_csv_to_database()` to load CSV data into an SQLite database and serve the data through API endpoints.
-    - The `load_csv_to_database()` function is defined to load CSV files into a SQLite database.
-It uses SQLAlchemy to create a database engine and inspect the tables in the database.
-It retrieves a list of CSV files from the "data" directory, reads each file using pandas, and inserts the data into corresponding tables in the database.
-    - The `/` route is defined with the `index()` function.
-This function queries the required columns from all player tables and concatenates the results.
-It renders the `index.html` template and passes the player data to it.
-    - The `/data` route is defined with the `get_table_data()` function.
-This function retrieves the table parameter from the query string and queries the required columns from the specified table.
-It returns the table data as a JSON response.
-    - The `/favicon.ico` route is defined to handle the favicon request.
-It returns an empty response with status code 204.
-- `data/`: This directory contains the CSV files that hold the FIFA player data.
-Each file represents a different year of FIFA game data.
+- `data/`: This directory contains the data files used by the application.
+It includes CSV files containing player data for different years, a file `teams_and_leagues.csv` containing team and league information, and a subdirectory `db` that stores the SQLite database file `database.db`.
-- `static/`: This directory contains the static files for the web application, such as CSS and JavaScript files.
+- `static/`: This directory contains static files used by the application, such as CSS and JavaScript files.
-- `templates/`: This directory contains the HTML templates that define the structure and layout of the web pages.
+- `templates/`: This directory contains the HTML templates used to render the web pages of the application.
+It includes `index.html`, `player.html`, and `league.html`.
+- The application uses SQLAlchemy to connect to the SQLite database and query the data.
+The `index()` function fetches player data from multiple tables and renders it in the `index.html` template.
+The `player()` and `league()` functions render the `player.html` and `league.html` templates, respectively.
-- `static/js/logic.js`: This JavaScript file handles the dynamic behavior of the web page.
-It listens for click events on the filter links and makes AJAX requests to the server to fetch the table data based on the selected filter.
-Then, it updates the HTML table with the new data.
+- The JavaScript file `logic.js` handles the dynamic behavior of the dashboard, such as fetching and updating table data based on user interactions.
-- `templates/index.html`: This HTML template defines the structure of the main web page.
-It includes a header, a section with filters, a content area for displaying the table, and a footer.
-The table is initially populated with data from the "players_15" table.
-- `static/css/style.css`: This CSS file defines the styles for the web page, including fonts, colors, layout, and table formatting.
+- The CSS file `style.css` defines the styling rules for the HTML templates.

 ## Dependencies
 1. `pip install flask pandas sqlalchemy`